shipt/plinko/README.md

 ```

 ## Panic Support
 On calls to Entry or Exit Functions, Plinko will capture any panics.
-These panics are recorded as a structured error, containing when and where the error occured.
+These panics are recorded as a structured error, containing when and where the error occurred.
 The `OnError` handlers can then respond as appropriate.

 ## State Machine self-documentation
 The fsm can document itself upon a successful compile - emitting PlantUML which can, in turn, be rendered into a state diagram: